frink-okn/graph-descriptions/rural-kg/slots/rural_substanceabuse_name.md

 - or you can delete the todos
 - if you think the class is perfect.
 comments:
+- 25 occurrences with subject type rural_substanceabuse_Substance and object type string.
 - 17 occurrences with subject type rural_substanceabuse_SubstanceRelatedIncident and
   object type string.
-- 25 occurrences with subject type rural_substanceabuse_Substance and object type string.
 examples:
-- value: rural:substanceabuse/SIT_10 rural:substanceabuse/name Used an Illicit Drug
+- value: rural:substanceabuse/Substance_16 rural:substanceabuse/name pcp
-- value: rural:substanceabuse/Substance_12 rural:substanceabuse/name tranquilizer
+- value: rural:substanceabuse/SIT_13 rural:substanceabuse/name On Parole
 from_schema: rural-kg
 rank: 1000
 slot_uri: rural:substanceabuse/name